SteveLewisUK/datascience_bootcamp_projects/predicting_subscription_churn/README.md

 ### Method and Tools Used
-***Step 1***: Exploratory Data Analysis and visualiation; Horizontal Bar Plot, Stacked Bar Plot, KDE Plot (re-indexed axes to account for years with no movies or reviews)\
-***Step 2***: Normalised text including using Regular Expressions.
-Tokenised and Lemmatised text using the NTLK (Natural Language Toolkit) and the SpaCy libraries\
-***Step 3***: Converted the text data into numeric data for model training by calculating TF-IDF vectors.
-Also Vectorised the Test data\
-***Step 4***: Trained Logistic Regression model with these TF-IDF values for both the NTLK and the SpaCy data.
-Trained LGMB Classifier with SpaCy and TF-IDF\
-***Step 5***: Used BERT to get Word Embeddings from the texts.
-Used these to train a further Logistic Regression Model\
+***Step 1***: Pre-processed the Data; parsed dates and calculated contract lengths.
+Created a target column (churn or not) and removed information where required.
+Joined all 4 datasets\
+***Step 2***: Exploratory Data Analysis; investigated and plotted the distribution of monthly charges and contract length for each of the 3 contract types\
+***Step 3***: Prepared the data for training models: encoded categorical variables using 'One Hot Encoding'; split into training (75%) and validation (25%) sets; examined the balance of the classes and adjusted them using *upsampling*; standardised the scales using *Standard Scaler*\
+***Step 4***: Trained the following models: a Dummy Classifier; Logistic Regression; Decision Tree Classifier (tuning the 'max_depth' hyperparameter); Random Forest Classifier (tuning the 'n_estimators' hyperparameter); Random Forest Classifier with Cross Validation (optimising the number of folds); LGBM Classifier (varying the num_leaves and max_depth parameters)\
-***Step 6***: Plotted F1 Score, ROC Curves and Precision/Recall for each model.
-Compareed models based on F1 Score.<br />
+***Step 5***: Presented Accuracy and ROC SCore for each model.
+Plotted Confusion Matrix for the model with the highest AUC-ROC.<br />

 ### Conclusions
-Both the initial Logistic Regression models (trained on NTLH and ScaCy lemmatised data) performed equally well according to the F1 scores obtained on the test set data.
-When tested on additional reviews in the project, the SpaCy model seemed to outperform the NTLK one.
-However, it took much more time to get the vectors from the text lemmatised with the SpaCy library, than with the NTLK library.

-The LGBMClassifier performed less well than expected, though this could be improved potentially with hyper-parameter tuning.

-Creating Word Embeddings with BERT is only practical on a GPU.
-In this project only 200 reviews out of over 47,000 were used to reuce model training time.
-However, based on a small test of 10 reviews, many of the predictions seemed accurate.
-A few seemed less reasonable, but that was to be expected given the small training set for the Logistic Regression/BERT model.
+The best performing model was the LGBM Classifier with an AUC ROC of 0.9965 and Accuracy of 0.9852.
+However, the Random Forest Classifier with Cross Validation was a very close second with an AUC ROC of 0.9951 and an Accuracy of 0.9415.